maxnathaniel/maxnatho-io/content/blog/what-is-an-arrow-function/index.md

 ---
 title: What is an arrow function?
+[JavaScript]
 description: Explanation on what an arrow function is
 date: "2020-08-31T23:46:37.121Z"
 ---